ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+road Avenue, near Claiborne street,
+Donaldsonville.
+Plain and fancy sewing of all kinds done
+in best style and on reasonable terms.
+A
+trial solicited and satisfaction guaranteed.
+JOHN P. FORCHA.
+Cistern Maker,
+Railroad Avenue, opposite the Post-office,
+Donaldsowville.
+La.
+All work guaranteed and satisfaction c
+warranted.
+Prices lower than the lowest. r
+R. H. DUNN, 11
+C.rpenter and Builder,
- Ibervillo street near the corner of
+Shop on Ibervillo street near the corner of
 Houmas,
 Donaildisonville, Lam.
 Orders received through the Post-ofii..e